Sammyowei/gobot_ai/README.md

 ## License

-Gobot AI is released under the XYZ License.
-For more details, see the `LICENSE` file included in this repository.
+Gobot AI is released under the Gobot AI Software License Agreement.
+For more details, see the `LICENSE.txt` file included in this repository.